Shreyasilver22/OCCPSense_Capacitive_Pressure_Sensor/README.md

 ## 1. Project Overview

-**OCCPSense** (OpenCardiac Capacitive Pressure Sensor) is a fully integrated mixed-signal ASIC designed to interface with an **external differential MEMS capacitive pressure sensor**.
+**OCCPSense** ( Capacitive Pressure Sensor) is a fully integrated mixed-signal ASIC designed to interface with an **external differential MEMS capacitive pressure sensor**.
 The architecture implements a low-noise analog front-end coupled with a **charge-redistribution Successive Approximation Register (SAR) ADC**, making it suitable for ultra-low-power biomedical and cardiac pressure monitoring applications.

 The design is built around:
 - **Switched-capacitor front-end** with Correlated Double Sampling (CDS) for noise rejection